310mc/https-310mc.github.io-tl/source/_posts/small_stories/crossroad.md

 {% endbubble %}

 {% bubble Keito %}
 You’re too loud!
-Wait, I don’t really understand why you're up here… What are you doing here?
+Wait, I don’t really understand why you’re up here… What are you doing here?

 From what I can tell, you seem to be singing onstage for some reason.
 {% endbubble %}

 {% bubble Chiaki mgn %}
-A-Ah… It’ll take a while to explain, and it’s a bit embarrassing, so it’s hard to say.
+A-Ah… It’ll take a pretty long while to explain, or well, it’s a bit embarrassing, so it’s hard for me to say.
 {% endbubble %}

 {% img /img/es/eventstory/crossroad/1_3.jpg %}